Philip Morris (racing driver): Busch Series career

-Morris made his NASCAR Busch Series debut at the North Carolina Speedway in Rockingham, NC in November 1998, driving the No. 84 Chevy.
-He started 12th and finished in fifth.
+Morris made his NASCAR Busch Series debut at the North Carolina Speedway in Rockingham, North Carolina in November 1998, driving the No. 84 Chevy.
+He started twelfth and finished in fifth.

-In 1999 he made 3 races driving the No. 01 Blue Ridge Motorsports Chevrolet.
-At the Las Vegas Motor Speedway in March, he started in 8th and finished 35th, three laps down.
-At South Boston Speedway in June, Morris started 26th and finished 7th.
+In 1999 he made three races driving the No. 01 Blue Ridge Motorsports Chevrolet.
+At the Las Vegas Motor Speedway in March, he started in eighth and finished 35th, three laps down.
+At South Boston Speedway in June, Morris started 26th and finished seventh.
 In August he made his 3rd and final start of 1999 at Bristol, starting 28th and finishing 29th.

-In 2000, Morris drove 6 races for Innovative Motorsports in the #30 Little Trees Chevrolet.
-In his 6 starts, he had a best starting position of 8th at South Boston and a best finish of 28th at South Boston, as well.
+In 2000, Morris drove 6 races for Innovative Motorsports in the No. 30 Little Trees Chevrolet.
+In his six starts, he had a best starting position of 8th at South Boston and a best finish of 28th at South Boston, as well.

 Morris did not have much success after that, and in 2001 raced his three last NASCAR races.
 He was 30th and 34th in two races for Jay Robinson Racing, with the better coming at Charlotte and then 40th in a race for Hensley Racing at Rockingham.
 He is often referred to as one of the greatest late model drivers to have existed, with the general consensus being that his name was what stopped him from breaking into the top levels of stock car racing.
 At the time, NASCAR's top series was sponsored by Winston, owned by R. J. Reynolds Tobacco Company, a competitor of Philip Morris International, which owns brands such as Marlboro.
 There was never evidence of any connection between the driver and the company.

+Motorsports results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)